9 Powerful Ways to Induce a Solid Sleep, the Natural Way

-Add them into your sleep routine, and you’ll be well on your way to a superior night between the sheets.
+Add these tricks into your routine, and you will be well on your way to a superior night between the sheets.

 What is it?

-Ashwagandha is a super-herb and nourishing adrenal tonic perfect for those who are wired, exhausted or depleted.
+This super-herb and beautifully nourishing adrenal tonic are for those who are wired, exhausted or depleted.

-This gentle wonderous adaptogen works along-side your body to ground you and bring you back into balance.
+This gentle adaptogen works along-side your body to ground you and bring you back into balance.

-It aids your body to fall asleep faster and have an increased REM sleep.
-TICK!
+This, amongst many other tricks ashwagandha has up its sleeve, aids your bod to fall asleep faster and have an increased REM sleep.

 How I use it:

-I add it into my smoothies or make a night time drink with it.
+I would toss between adding it into my smoothies or making a night time drink with it.
 Usually with a nut mylk of the week and a tiny bit of honey.